Skip to content

 Delete the member directory and commit:

-rm -rf team/human-assistant
+rm -rf members/human-assistant

 git add -A